-Recently, I ate a salad at a plant based burger place in town.
+Recently, I ordered a salad at a plant based burger place here in Portland, Oregon.
 The salad was good, but I thought I could do it better.
 And thus, we have this salad.
 I did not want to do the expected “tempeh bacon”, and instead, I wanted to figure out how to make chickpeas bring the bacon flavor.
-I came up with a quick, easy “Baconed Chickpea” recipe.
-I also wanted to come up with a ranch dressing that used fresh herbs (perfect for summer!), and would compliment the chickpeas well.
+I came up with a quick, easy “Bacony Chickpea” recipe.
+I also wanted to come up with a ranch dressing that used fresh herbs (perfect for summer!), and would compliment the bacony chickpeas well.
 The rest of the salad I thought about texture–crunch, chewiness, and crispness.
-In the end, it turned out to be an amazing salad for this sweltering summer afternoon in the US’s Pacific Northwest.
+In the end, it turned out to be an amazing salad for this sweltering summer afternoon in the U.S.’s Pacific Northwest.

 As a variation, change up the vegetables in the salad.
-It’s a salad, so the line up does not need to be static.
-Or make the baconed chickpeas, make the ranch dressing, and throw them on a wrap with some tomato, lettuce, avocado and raw sunflower seeds.
+It’s a salad, so the line up for the vegetables does not need to be static–maybe some avocado?
+Spinach?
+You decide.
+Or for another variation, make the bacony chickpeas, make the vegan ranch dressing, and throw them both on a wrap with some tomato, lettuce, avocado and raw sunflower seeds.

 2 large garlic cloves, finely chopped